-Tip: If pressing the power button does not start the system, do the following steps to start the system using the Advanced System Management Interface (ASMI):
+Tip: If pressing the power button does not start the system, do the following steps to start the system by using the Advanced System Management Interface (ASMI):

 - 1. Access the ASMI.
-For instructions, see Accessing the ASMI. - 2.
-Start the system using the ASMI.
+For instructions, see Accessing the ASMI without an HMC. - 2.
+Start the system by using the ASMI.
 For instructions, see Powering the system on and off.